 • Increasing school readiness, high school graduation rates and college attendance.

-• Expanding a skilled workforce and the economic well-being of our communities.
+• Expanding a skilled workforce and the economic prosperity of our communities.

-There’s a role for everyone as a partner in prevention.
+There’s a role for everyone — youth and adults — as a partner in prevention.